 If the Filipino applicant or any of their eligible dependents are aged 18 years or over, they are all required to sign an Australian values statement.
 The statement is included in their visa application form and all applicants aged 18 years and over will need to sign it to confirm that they will respect the Australian way of life and obey Australian laws.

 The eligible Australian sponsor must meet the following requirements to be eligible to sponsor a Filipino applicant for this visa.

-To be an eligible sponsor for a Filipino de facto application for lodgement at the Australian Embassy in Manila the Australian de facto partner must be all of the following:
+To be an eligible sponsor for a Filipino de facto application for lodgement at the VIA Centre in Manila or our preferred way of online e-partner visa applications the Australian de facto partner must be all of the following:

 New Zealand citizen eligibility for a successful Filipino de facto visa application in the Philippines.